 Digitization is transforming finance.
-“Responsible innovation” can help solve systemic problems – financial exclusion, race and gender bias, predatory practices, financial crimes like human trafficking, and even climate change.
+“Responsible innovation” can help solve systemic ESG challenges – financial exclusion, race and gender bias, predatory practices, financial crimes like human trafficking, and climate change.
 At the same time, innovation can threaten privacy, security, and fairness.

 Given to a woman whose achievements and work in fintech-related areas of financial services have helped enhance the sector or raise its profile as a career for women.
 Through education, leadership, mentoring, coaching or acting as a role model.

 AIR CEO and Co-Founder Jo Ann Barefoot included in Forbes 50 over 50: Investment.
 These 50 women are shaping the future of finance, fueling high-growth businesses and forging a more fair and inclusive financial future.